 I’ve found 3 different seam styles when it comes to workouts pants.

-- Straight up the middle between you legs (what I’d call a vertical seam).
+Straight up the middle between your legs (what I’d call a vertical seam).

 The seam that runs vertically between your legs can be really uncomfortable.
 Not always.
 But sometimes it bothers me.